juliusoh/lfz-full-stack-lessons/exercises/express-intro/README.md

 This lesson introduces the Express web framework for Node.js.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- How do you add `express` to your package dependencies?
+- What Express application method binds the server to a network `PORT`?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/express-intro` directory in your terminal.